barrenha95/barrenha95.github.io/README.md

 <img class = "marginauto" src="/assets/img/general/authors.jpg" width = "400" height = "400">

-Is a brazillian Data Scientist borned in 1995.
+Brazillian Data Scientist borned in 1995.

 In high school times, he suffered a lot to choose which path of study he would follow (A proof is that he tried medicine, made a year of engineering, and soon will end his bachelor's degree in law).